 What Does An Axe Throwing Target Stand Look Like?

-In order to excel at axe throwing, you need a target where you can throw your axe on.
-If there is nothing strong to advance the game, throwing an ax won’t be too much fun.
-Although some outdoor axe throwing targets use actual cross sections of tree trunks, axe throwing targets in restrooms generally consist of several vertical wooden planks.
+To excel at axe throwing, you need a target on which you can throw your axe.
+If nothing is vital to advance the game, throwing an ax won’t be too much fun.
+Although some outdoor axe throwing targets use actual cross-sections of tree trunks, axe throwing targets in restrooms generally consist of several vertical wooden planks.
 If these plates are too damaged and the shaft no longer jams, it can be replaced.

 Believe it or not, doing it yourself with an axe is easier than you think.
 In just a few hours and at a low price, you can use the materials from your home decor store near you to create your own axe throwing target.
 Here are things you need to get started:

 - Five 2” x 10” x 68” wood boards will run you under $10 each.

 - Two 2” x 10” x 50” wood boards, also under $10 at The Home Depot

 - Black paint